 - Although the margarita is traditionally served in margarita glasses, feel free to serve in whatever suits your personality (like these rocks glasses).

-- With such a limited ingredient list, the quality of ingredients is pretty important.
+- The quality of your ingredients is pretty important.
 This does not mean that you need to buy top-shelf tequila, but 100% blue agave tequila is an absolute must.

-- Speaking of an absolute must- fresh lime juice (aka juice that was just squeezed out of limes).
+- I also strongly recommend fresh lime juice (aka juice that was just squeezed out of limes).

-- Shake everything together in a cocktail shaker or ever a mason jar with a lid.
+- Shake everything together with ice in a cocktail shaker or ever a mason jar with a lid.
 It’s the best way to get your margarita nice and chilly.

 - 2 ounces Blanco tequila (or preferred spirit)